pureeyeball/Polymarket-Openclaw-Trading-Bot/README.md

 Any market listed on Polymarket that your configured strategy targets — elections, sports, economic events, crypto prices, and more.

 **Is my private key safe?**
-Your private key stays in your local `config.yaml` (or environment variables) and is never transmitted anywhere except directly to the blockchain when signing transactions.
-Never commit it to version control.
+Your private key stays local and is never transmitted anywhere except directly to the blockchain when signing transactions.

 **Do I need to know how to code?**
-No. Configuration is done through a single YAML file.
+No. Configuration is straightforward.
 Writing custom strategies requires Python, but it's optional.

 **Can I test before trading real funds?**
 Yes — use the built-in backtester against historical data, or point the bot at a small test position size first.